Things to do at uni

 Uni bucket list

-1. Learn to cook
+1. Learn to cook at uni

 2. Take part in fancy dress

-Fancy dress is a huge part of university life – from ‘back to school’ nights, to ‘emergency services’ parties, where you’ll see hundreds of people running around as firemen, doctors, and life guards - now’s the time to build your fancy dress wardrobe and throw yourself into the mayhem!
+Fancy dress is a huge part of university life – from ‘back to school’ nights, to ‘emergency services’ parties where you’ll see hundreds of people running around as firemen, doctors, and life guards - now’s the time to build your fancy dress wardrobe and throw yourself into the mayhem!

-3. Take part in a pub crawl
+3. Go on a pub crawl

 Test yourself and take part in a pub crawl – this could either be a simple case of pub golf with your friends, or a society-organised event.
 Not only will you feel an unwarranted amount of pride when you complete it, even if you don’t, you’ll be a lot more familiar with your new surroundings after you’ve travelled through the whole city in search of the next pub.

 4. Do some charity work

 There are hundreds of opportunities to get involved in charity work whilst you’re at university – it doesn’t need to be an organised event either, you could plan and raise money for a cause that’s a bit closer to home.
 Either way, it’s a great way to save the planet and make some new friends at the same time.

 5. Attend a Freshers’ Fair